 The proposed work recognizes that successful treatment requires an appropriate model, and while traditional models are powerful, they lack the biology (extreme osmoregulation) upon which more successful interventions may be modeled.
 The desert-adapted rodent P. eremicus retains many of the beneficial characteristics of model organisms, while enhancing opportunity to assay interesting biological phenomenon.
-In addition to this fundamental innovation, the project it innovative in a number of other ways.
+In addition to this fundamental innovation, the project is innovative in a number of other ways.

 • Experimental, conceptual, theoretical, and technical innovation: The proposed project leverages unprecedented control over environmental conditions using an ideally suited novel model organism and unique analytical methods to understand the physiologic and genomic response to water deprivation.